|

 access means that we are willing to transport several hundred pounds

-of museum items and laboratory supplies to any school site within
+of museum items and laboratory supplies to any school site in the state of California.
+The fees have

 been broken down by county to account for the added cost (extra